candywrapper/neonsign-fw/README.md

 # Firmware for neon sign

 ## Desciption
-The project is C++.
-It contains blank project for using in custom solutions.
+C++ project wich is developed in STM32CubeIDE (v1.4.0).
+It contains firmware for LED indicators control through spi and 74HC595.